 Professors are usually demanding because they care about their students and want them to succeed and get out of their academic comfort zone a little bit.
 From the student perspective, this is hard to tell, and I completely understand that.
 If you can make a connection with them past the classroom setting, this may really help you understand their reasoning a lot more.

-So, go to their office hours with a couple questions, snoop around to see what kind of knick knacks and books they have in their office, make a connection about something you saw on their curriculum vitae or their research interests.
+So, go to their office hours with a couple of questions, snoop around to see what kind of knick-knacks and books they have in their office, make a connection about something you saw on their curriculum vitae or their research interests.
 Get to know them a little bit past the front they put on in front of the entire class.